-- Operate as few engines as possible during the de-icing process; - Operate at the lowest practicable power setting; - If possible select air conditioning 'OFF'; - Avoid spraying fluid directly into the engine, APU, and air conditioning system intakes; - Avoid a large run-off of fluid from adjacent surfaces into the intakes, e.g., from a vertical stabilizer into a tail-mounted engine or APU; - Minimize the generation of spray in the vicinity of the intakes.
+- Configure the aircraft in accordance with Manufacturers specifications; - Operate as few engines as possible during the de-icing process; - Operate at the lowest practicable power setting; - If possible select air conditioning 'OFF'; - Avoid spraying fluid directly into the engine, APU, and air conditioning system intakes; - Avoid a large run-off of fluid from adjacent surfaces into the intakes, e.g., from a vertical stabilizer into a tail-mounted engine or APU; - Minimize the generation of spray in the vicinity of the intakes.

-Particular care should be exercised for the APU inlet because fluid ingestion could cause an APU runaway condition or, in an extreme case, an APU rotor burst.
+Particular care should be exercised for the APU inlet because fluid ingestion could cause an APU runaway condition, flameout or, in an extreme case, an APU rotor burst.